Rosen Law Firm Encourages Lions Gate Entertainment Corp. Investors to Inquire About Securities Class Action Investigation - NYSE: LGF.A, LGF.B

-Why: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Lions Gate Entertainment Corp.
+NEW YORK, Oct.
+8, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Lions Gate Entertainment Corp.
 (NYSE: LGF.A, LGF.B) resulting from allegations that Lions Gate may have issued materially misleading business information to the investing public.

 So what: If you purchased Lions Gate securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.